 Below is a list of some of the most common workplace accidents and ways to prevent them from occurring:

-- Fires and explosions: Unexpected fires in the workplace are often caused by faulty gas lines, poor pipefitting, and improperly stored combustible materials or open flames.
+- Fires and explosions: Unexpected fires in the workplace are often caused by poor pipefitting, faulty gas lines, and incorrectly stored combustible materials or open flames.
 These accidents can result in damage to an employee’s respiratory system and varying degrees of burns.
 To help prevent these types of accidents, it is recommended that employers follow OSHA’s hazard communication standards and to keep material safety data sheets for chemicals on-hand.
 Additionally, employers should clearly communicate an evacuation system plan and have an alert system in place that informs all employees of hazards and emergency situations.

 Remember, when employers look out for the well-being of their employees it will benefit both parties.